jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 I am publishing my findings in the *Synopsis of the Astronomy of Comets*.
 Gregory's confirmation strengthens the case.

 The comet will return in 1758.
 The mathematics knows this before any eye can see it.

 What might we accomplish with such knowledge?
-If we can predict a comet's return 53 years hence, what else might Newton's laws reveal?
+If we can predict a comet's return 53 years hence, what else might Sir Isaac Newton's laws reveal?

 Future astronomers will test this prediction and prove us right or wrong.

-That is how we learn what is true.
+I do wish I could live to see it.
+But I do believe it will happen.

 —Halley